Coronavirus: Parents and Families

 Continuing to work with children at home

-Some primary schools have now reopened to children in Reception, Years 1and Year 6, however many children continue to face a disrupted education and as a parent you may find yourself in a position where you are trying to educate your child from home, perhaps whilst also trying to continue to work.
+As a parent you may find yourself in a position where you are trying to educate your child from home, perhaps whilst also trying to continue to work.
 Your child’s school will provide you with lots of useful guidance and links to help you but it is important to remember that no one is expecting you to be a fully qualified teacher with knowledge of the whole curriculum.
 Remember that while learning is important, at this time of unprecedented uncertainty, so are family activities, such as having fun and playing in the garden.
 Here are a few other ideas:

 - Why not share your love of horses and racing with your child?
 Explain what is involved in taking care of a racehorse or research the history of the Aintree Grand National or the Epsom Derby.